Skabies B86

 This section has been translated automatically.

-• The mutation described is a non-synonymous A-to-T transversion: change of amino acid from methionine to leucine at position 918 (M918L mutation).
+• The described mutation is a non-synonymous A-to-T transversion: change of the amino acid from methionine to leucine at position 918 (M918L mutation)

-• Notice.
-Studies on evidence and efficacy of topical antiscabiosa show the best success with permethrin.
+Note!
+Studies on the evidence and efficacy of topical antiscabiosa show the best results with permethrin.

 Literature